mattlean/sleep-score/README.md

 - Factor in sleep debt like [Whoop](https://support.whoop.com/s/article/WHOOP-Sleep).
 - Punish an excessive amount of days with oversleep (10+ hours).
+- Factor in sleep efficiency: time asleep percentage of total time in bed, and number of sleep sessions.
 - Factor in heart rate like [Fitbit's restoration metric](https://support.google.com/fitbit/answer/14236513?hl=en#zippy=%2Chow-is-my-sleep-score-calculated-in-the-fitbit-app) under quality of sleep.
 - Incorporate elements commonly used in readiness and recovery scores like HRV.